1. Why command line?

 'trend_timeleft' : (12, 6)},

-As can be seen, here there are no fewer than 14 different parameters, each with
+As can be seen, there are more than 10 different parameters here, each of which follows its own logic.

 ).

-This is just one example from over 1,000 plug-ins.
-And there are of course other configurations possible as check parameters: One only needs to think of time periods, event console rules, user profiles, and many more.
+This example shows just one of over 2,000 plug-ins.
+In addition, Checkmk recognizes other configurations as check parameters: Just think of time ranges, Event Console rules, user profiles, and much more.

-There is a practical command for finding out which file WATO has
+There is a handy command for finding out which file Setup has just changed: find

-been altered within the last minute (-mmin -1
+that have been changed within the last minute (-mmin -1

 ):

-The basis of a configuration is always the etc/check_mk
+The basis of the configuration is always the ~/etc/check_mk/

 directory.

-under which all files with the suffix .mk
+, from which all files ending in .mk

 .